 A. I was born in Redwood City, California.
-But my family quickly moved to Denver, Colorado and then to Merrick, New York until finally settling amidst cactus and rattlesnakes in Tempe, Arizona when I was eight years old.
+My family quickly moved to Colorado and then to New York before finally settling amidst cactus and rattlesnakes in Arizona when I was eight years old.
 This was the family car—a 1966 Mustang.
-I’m the youngest of six kids which meant I always had to sit over the hump in the back seat of the car with no room for my legs.
-I think that’s why I’m so short.
+I’m the youngest of six kids—four girls and two boys—which meant I always had to sit over the hump in the back seat of the car with no room for my legs.
+I think that’s why I’m short. 🙂

 Q. Where do you live now?

-A. I live in a community called Ahwatukee in Phoenix, Arizona.
-It’s only a few miles from where I grew up though it was empty desert back then.
-In fact, when I was a teenager we used to have bonfire parties where I live now.
-(Don’t tell my Mom.)
-I married my college sweetheart, Jake, and we have two awesome teenagers who hate to be referred to as awesome.
+A. I live in Phoenix, Arizona.
+It’s only a few miles from where I grew up and there’s still plenty of cactus and rattlesnakes.
+And, it’s really hot!
+Most of my novels take place in Arizona and I draw lots of inspiration from the desert.
+I married my college sweetheart, Jake, and we have two awesome kids who hate to be referred to as awesome.
 We have a Shelty named Riley and a cat named Lola.

-Q. Did you always want to be a writer?
+Q. Did you always want to be an author?

-I went back to school and got my MFA with an emphasis in playwriting from Arizona State University in 2004.
-Playwriting experience led me to a publisher who wanted me to write Reader’s Theater scripts for kids.
+After lots of years as a copywriter, I went back to school and got my Masters in Fine Arts from ASU in 2004.
+That’s when I learned how to write plays for the stage.
+Writing plays led me to a publisher who wanted me to write Reader’s Theater scripts for kids.
 So I did.
 And that led me to writing short stories for teens.
 And that gave me the confidence to try my hand at writing a full-length novel.